MichaelZaniewski/Healthcare-Project/README.md

 All data passes a validation system ensuring consistent ages, conditions, and relationships.

 It’s an analytics-ready foundation for exploring trends in patient outcomes, billing efficiency, and hospital performance — without exposing real patient data.

+## Assumptions, Limitations, and a Caveats

+### Assumptions
+- Follow‑ups are correctly linked to the original visit.
+“Follow‑up” ties back to the initial episode for the same patient and condition.
+- Business rules remained stable.
+Payer rules, common care pathways, and charging practices did not change during the analysis window to invalidate comparisons.

+### Limitations
+- Synthetica data—despite realistic rules— may not capture true clinical variation like seasonal spikes.
+Real‑world behavior (patients, providers, payers) can differ.
+-

+### Caveats
+- "Unnecessary repeat visits" should be risk-adjusted to avoid penalizing complex-case physicians.
+- Pilot before scaling.
+Treat recommendations as a starting playbook; run small tests, measure results, and expand what works.